Stella Diamant, MSc

 Project Supervisor & Principal Scientist at the Marine Megafauna Foundation

 Simon began working on whale sharks in 2005 off Tofo, Mozambique.
 His international work on the population ecology and management of this iconic species has made him a world expert on whale shark conservation.
 Simon co-founded the Marine Megafauna Foundation in 2012, where he is a Principal Scientist, and is currently a regional co-chair of the IUCN Shark Specialist Group and science advisor to the Wildbook for Whale Sharks global photo-identification library.
 You can find out more about Simon’s work on his marine biology and photography website, and he regularly updates his Facebook page and Instagram account from the field.
+Simon joined us in Nosy Be in both 2016 and 201, and is also hosting yearly whale shark trips in Nosy Be with travel company Aqua-Firma.

 Jeremy J. Kiszka, PhD